ANPR

 Under the Dutch Automatic Number Plate Recognition (ANPR) Act, the travel movements of millions of motorists continuously end up in a central police database for 4 weeks, regardless of whether one is suspected of anything.
 This is a massive privacy violation.
 Privacy First is pursuing a lawsuit to render this Act inoperative.

-On January 1st, 2019, the Dutch ANPR Act (art.
-126 jj Sv.) came into effect.
-Under this law, the license plates and locations of millions of cars in the Netherlands (i.e. everyone's travel movements) are continuously monitored by ANPR cameras and stored for 4 weeks, , in a central police database for criminal investigation and prosecution purposes.
-This is totally unnecessary, completely disproportionate and, moreover, ineffective, as various studies have shown in recent years.
-Supervision is lacking and the system can easily be abused.
-The current ANPR Act therefore constitutes a massive privacy violation and has no place in a free democracy under the rule of law.
-Privacy First has started litigation against the Dutch government to have the ANPR legislation repealed due to violation of European privacy laws.
-Through Pro Bono Connect, Privacy First has engaged law firm CMS to pursue this lawsuit (summary proceedings and case on the merits) on our behalf.
+Privacy First has been fighting the mass registration of everyone's travel movements by ANPR camera surveillance for years: Automatic Number Plate Recognition.
+Despite widespread criticism, the controversial ANPR Act (art.
+126 jj Sv.) entered into force on 1 January 2019.
+Under this law, through countless ANPR cameras, the license plates and locations of millions of cars in the Netherlands are since then continuously stored for 4 weeks in a central police database for, among other things, investigation and prosecution.
+This is totally unnecessary, utterly disproportionate and also ineffective, several studies have shown in recent years.
+Surveillance is lacking and the system can be easily abused.
+The current ANPR law therefore constitutes a massive privacy violation and has no place in a free democratic constitutional state.
+Following an earlier summary proceedings Privacy First has been conducting a proceedings on the merits against the State to have the ANPR legislation set aside for breach of European privacy law.
+Through Pro Bono Connect, Privacy First has engaged law firm CMS to pursue this lawsuit on our behalf.
 This case is also supported by the Digital Freedom Fund.
-Given the European case law on the matter, Privacy First considers the likelihood of successful litigation extremely high.
+Given the European case law on the matter, Privacy First considers the chances of a successful court case to be extremely high.